 In 1858, when the Cariboo Gold Rush started, Fort Victoria (as our city was then called) was the only port of entry into the Colony of British Columbia.
 It became the hub for miners making their way to the Fraser River in search of their fortunes.
-The population grew rapidly and the city was incorporate in 1862, and became the capital of the Colony of British Columbia in 1868.
+The population grew rapidly and the city was incorporated in 1862, and became the capital of the Colony of British Columbia in 1868.

 Shortly thereafter, the railway era began, bringing more industry and development.
 It was a boom to the Westcoast economy.